BehrazFS/AP5/README.md

-# 🌍 Country Conquest Game – Java Strategy Simulation
+# Country-Conquest-Game-Advanced-Programming-Project-5

-This project is a strategic, real-time **country conquest game**, inspired by *State.io – Conquer the World*.
+This project is a strategic, real-time **country conquest game**, inspired by *State.io - Conquer the World*.
 The game is implemented in Java and supports  **offline multiplayer** gameplay using random world maps.

 The main goal is to **conquer all enemy territories** and become the last remaining state.
 Players start with one country and expand by strategically sending units to neighboring territories.